obsidianmd/obsidian-help/en/Obsidian Publish/Social media link previews.md

 Many social networks display a rich preview for your website when a user shares a link to it.
 Using [[Properties]], you can customize how your notes appear in the preview.

+> [!warning]
+> The tags overridden in this section are **only** visible by web crawlers.
+Regular web browsers are served the unmodified page for performance.

 ## Description

 Obsidian automatically generates a description based on the note content, but you can provide your own using `description`.